scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 Moreover, the Dask version is not able to close the gap completely since it has only 10 tasks, which can run in parallel, while Numpy with parallel MKL is able to utilize the whole machine with 32 threads.

 The reason why only 10 tasks were selected for this demonstration is as follows.
-If top-level parallelism can load all the available cores on the machine, there is not much sense using nested parallelism and Intel |R| TBB shows no speedup over serial MKL version.
+If top-level parallelism can load all the available cores on the machine, there is not much sense using nested parallelism and Intel |R| TBB version shows no speedup over serial MKL version.
-In such cases, TBB could help by load-balancing at the end of the work, but this example is already quite balanced, so there is no visible difference.
+In such cases, Intel |R| TBB could help by load-balancing at the end of the work, but this example is already quite balanced, so there is no visible difference.
-TODO:this a modeling benchmark, functional parallelism.
+This example also models behavior of real-life applicationd which usually do not have enoght parallelism on the outermost level.
+For instance, outermost parallelism can be of functional or pipeline type which restricts the maximum number of tasks running in parallel.

 The last command demonstrates how Intel TBB can be enabled as the orchestrator of multi-threaded modules.
 TBB module runs the benchmark in the context of :code:`with TBB.Monkey():` which replaces standard Python *ThreadPool* class used by Dask and also switches MKL into TBB mode.